ipavlic/apex-fp/README.md

 * `isNotIn(Object setValue)` (alias `notIn`)
 * `hasValue` (alias `notNull`)

+Any number of criteria can be added with `also`.
+Only those records that match *all* criteria are then returned.

 The queries are dynamic and therefore cannot be type-checked at compile-time.
 Field tokens only verify the existence of appropriate fields (but not their types) at compile-time.

-Fields chosen for filtering must be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.
+Fields chosen for filtering must be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception can be thrown.

+Example of simple filtering.
+Accounts with annual revenue under 100,000 are returned when `Filter` is applied to a list.

+    List<Account> lowRevenue = Filter.field(Account.AnnualRevenue).lessThanOrEquals(100000).apply(accounts);

+Aliases can be used to shorten `Filter` queries.
+Instead of `greaterThanOrEquals`, one can also write `geq`.

+    List<Account> highRevenue = Filter.field(Account.AnnualRevenue).geq(cutoff).apply(accounts);

+Multiple criteria can be stringed together with `also` to form the full query:

+    List<Account> filtered = Filter.field(Account.Name).equals('Ok').also(Account.AnnualRevenue).greaterThan(100000).apply(accounts);

-`isIn` and `isNotIn` expect a `Set` instance of the following types: `Boolean`, `Date`, `Decimal`, `Double`, `Id`, `Integer` or `String`. **Other types are not supported and will return wrong results**.
+Most criteria expect a primitive value to compare against. `isIn` and `isNotIn` instead expect a `Set` of one of the following type: `Boolean`, `Date`, `Decimal`, `Double`, `Id`, `Integer` or `String`. **Other types are not supported and will return wrong results**.

     List<Account> filtered = Filter.field(Account.Name).isIn(new Set<String>{'Foo', 'Bar'}).apply(accounts);

-Note that `Boolean` can also be filtered with likely more readable and performant `equals(true)` or `equals(false)`
+*Note that `Boolean` can also be filtered with likely more readable and performant `equals(true)` or `equals(false)`*

 	List<Contact> filtered = Filter.field(Contact.HasOptedOutOfEmail).isIn(new Set<Boolean>{true}).apply(contacts);
 	// same as List<Contact> filtered = Filter.field(Contact.HasOptedOutOfEmail).equals(true).apply(contacts);

 ### Object matching filter

-If we don't require inequality comparisons, and we're just looking for equality filtering, there is an additional filter which allows us to define a "prototype" object and find all objects that match it.
+If we don't require inequality comparisons at all, and we're just looking for equality filtering, there is an additional filter which allows us to define a "prototype" object and find all objects that match it.

 Object matching is a strict equality filter — if all of the fields of the prototype object match the fields on the list object, the list object is matched.